 I won’t get the same benefits as “traditional” employees

 Because contractors are employees of an umbrella company, they are automatically afforded the same rights and benefits as permanent workers.
-This means that compliant providers, such as Parasol, will provide freelancers with holiday, sickness and maternity & paternity pay as standard.
+This means that compliant providers, such as Parasol, will provide freelancers with holiday pay, sick pay and maternity & paternity pay as standard.

 In addition, freelancers are able to take out insurance policies to cover any prolonged periods off work.
 Prices vary depending on the type of cover you take out and your current state of health.
 More information on this can be found here.